turicas/test_rows/README.md

 # test_rows
-Tests of the rows library (https://github.com/turicas/rows) for parsing biodiversity data
+Tests of the rows library (https://github.com/turicas/rows), as applied to the parsing biodiversity data from several webservices.